balderdashy/sails-docs/models.md

 # Models

-Like most MVC frameworks, Sails provides an ORM (Object Relational Mapping) for normalizing interactions with models, no matter what data source you're using.
+Like most MVC frameworks, Sails provides an ORM (Object Relational Mapping) called [Waterline](https://github.com/balderdashy/waterline) for normalizing interactions with models, no matter what data source you're using.
 It also defines an interface for mapping your own custom models from external APIs, not-yet-supported databases, or in-memory state (i.e. Session storage.)

 ## What is a Model?

 A model is a persistent data type: a representation of data stored in a database.
-If you're using mySQL, a model might correspond to a table.
+If you're using MySQL, a model might correspond to a table.
 If you're using MongoDB, it might correspond to a collection.
 In either case, our goal is to provide a simple, modular way of managing data without relying on any one type of database.

 # How do I define a Model?

-Model definitions contain attributes and associations.
+Model definitions contain attributes, validations, instance methods, lifecycle callbacks and class methods.

 ## Attributes

 Attributes are basic pieces of information about a model.
-For instance, a model called `Person` might have an attributes called `name`, `phoneNumber`, `age`, `birthDate` and `emailAddress`.
+For instance, a model called `Person` might have attributes called `name`, `phoneNumber`, `age`, `birthDate` and `emailAddress`.
 The model definition for `Person` might look like this:

 ```javascript